beckym223/manual_work/E6_long_edited.md

 Taxable labor income is, therefore, a Hicksian composite good that can be used to assess the deadweight loss (Feldstein, 1999a).10
-6 The 15.3 percent rate includes Medicare as well as the Social Security pension and disability taxes.
-Currently the  pension and survivor insurance portion is 10.6 percent of  taxable payroll.
-The disability tax is 1.8 percent and the  Medicare portion is 2.9 percent.
-The costs of these three  components will rise at different speeds but the combined  cost will eventually increase the required tax to 150 percent  of the 15.3 percent rate.
-7 Since the employer half of the 15.3 percent payroll tax  is excluded from the personal income tax base, the effective  marginal rate of tax in this example is 30 percent plus the  7.65 percent paid by the employee plus 70 percent of the  7.65 percent payroll tax paid by the employer: 0.30 +  0.0765 + 0.70(0.0765) = 0.43.
-The extent to which a labor  supply response causes the tax to be shifted does not alter  the appropriate calculation of the marginal tax rate.
-8 Feldstein and Samwick (1992) show that the present actuarial value of the incremental benefits varies substan- tially among different age and demographic groups, from no  value for young workers and some married women to more  than a 100 percent offset of the incremental tax for older  men with dependent wives.
-If this offset is approximated by  50 percent of the 10.6 percent of the old age and survivors  portion of the tax, the 43 percent marginal tax rate calcu-  lated in footnote 8 is reduced to 37.7 percent.
-9 The increase in the payroll tax rate is subject to the  income tax offset (reducing the additional 7.65 percent to  6.5 percent).
-There is no incremental benefit associated with  the higher tax rate.
-10 The situation is more complex when we deal with  taxes on capital income.
-These distort choices among finan-  cial instruments by both issuers and purchasers, choices  about the form of business (corporate vs. non-corporate,  domestic vs. foreign) and choices about saving vs. spend-  ing.
-The key elasticity that matters in the saving vs. spend-

 ### ---Economics-2005-0-10.txt---